jan3zk/audio_anonymizer/README.md

    - **Default**: `input_anonymized.wav` (if `in_wav_file` is `input.wav`).
 4. **`--keywords`** (optional):

    - **Description**: A list of specific words or phrases you want to anonymize in the audio file.
-If not provided, the script will attempt to automatically detect keywords using natural language processing (NLP).
+If not provided, the script will attempt to automatically detect keywords using SpaCy named entity recognition.
    - **Example**: `--keywords John confidential secret`
    - **Usage**: Any number of keywords can be provided.
 The script will replace occurrences of these words in the audio with a beeping sound.